 Kiekhaefer graduated with a Bachelor of Arts in global studies and Hispanic studies.
 Kiekhaefer chose to complete an English Teaching Assistantship in Mexico.
 While in Mexico, she also pursued a community project that combined her two passions — participating in sports and working with children.

 Women's cross country and track and field athlete Emily Joyce joined Kelly and Kiekhaefer as a Fulbright award winner in 2017.
-By way of the Fulbright-García Robles Binational Business Internship Program, Joyce will focus her interest in nonprofits, community building, and her hope to take classes on economics to better understand migration patterns of Mexico and Latin America.
-While studying economics at Instituto Technologico Autonomo de Mexico, Joyce also plans to be a part of running groups and volunteer for centers housing migrants and refugees.
+By way of the Fulbright-García Robles Binational Business Internship Program, Joyce focused her interest in nonprofits, community building, and taking classes on economics to better understand migration patterns of Mexico and Latin America.
+While studying economics at Instituto Technologico Autonomo de Mexico, Joyce volunteered for centers housing migrants and refugees.

 In 2014, Jillian Jaycox '16 received The Barry M. Goldwater Scholarship which is designed to attract outstanding students into careers in mathematics, the natural sciences, and engineering.
 Scholarships are awarded on the basis of merit to students who are sophomores or juniors during the current academic year and who have excellent academic records and demonstrated interest in and potential for careers in mathematics, the natural sciences, or engineering.
 The scholarship covers eligible expenses for tuition, fees, books, and room and board to a maximum of $7,500 per academic year.
 Junior scholarship recipients can expect to receive a maximum of two years of scholarship support.
 Senior scholarship recipients are eligible for a maximum of one year of scholarship support.